-- 1. Lubricate the chrome rods of the tensioner system with a heavy duty teflon spray lubricant, such as Gunk L508, every fifty hours of operation. - 2.
-Lubricate the tensioner screw handle with a NLGI No. 2 grade lithium grease as needed.
+1. Lubricate the chrome rods of the tensioner system with a heavy duty teflon spray lubricant, such as Gunk L508, every fifty hours of operation.

 3. Add an Automatic Transmission Fluid (ATF) such as Dexron III ATF to the hydraulic blade tensioner as needed.